Aquascape Studio

 Try This Next

 Write a one-page caretaker note with only the actions they should take and the signs that mean they should call you.
-Remove anything they should not touch.
+Pre-measure any food, mark the waterline, remove products they should not touch, and test the whole routine for a few days before you leave.

 Keep Reading